Dr. Anastasiia Zineviych

 I developed those studies in my postdoctoral research: “The hermeneutics of the narrative time as the theoretical basis for the psychotherapy of morbid time experience”, conducted at the Psychology Department of the Hebrew university of Jerusalem (March-September 2022), and at the Department of Philosophy of the Tel-Aviv University (November 2022-April 2023), via the Israeli program: “Emergency Fellowships for Ukrainian Researchers”.
 My research was on the edge between philosophy and psychology, focusing on the time experience in such morbid states as depression, grieving due to the loss of a close one, and Post-traumatic stress disorder, caused by war.

-My future research, to be conducted at Polonsky Academy, Van Leer Institute of Jerusalem, will be focused on ways of emplotment of one’s “approaching to death” situation by the dying person.
-I will proceed from the premise of the ultimate need for a consolatory death narrative which could be included in a wider life narrative, and that the source of our images of death is our cultural space.
-Using phenomenological approach, I will explore the narratives, in which a dying person emplots one’s existential situation and how the deterioration of one’s health influences their choice.
+My research, conducted at Polonsky Academy, Van Leer Institute of Jerusalem, is focused on ways of emplotment of one’s “approaching-death” existential situation by the dying person.
+I am proceeding from the premise of the ultimate need for a consolatory death narrative which could be included in a wider life narrative, and that the source of our images of death is our cultural space.
+Using phenomenological and structural-semantic approaches, I am exploring the narratives, in which a

 Publications: